asoltis/MutEnricher/README.md

         2. Run the following command:
             python setup.py build_ext --inplace

+    NOTE: The python alias should point to the executable in the install bin directory, e.g. /path/to/python/bin/python.

     Successful completion of the above steps will generate math_funcs.so, which is used by MutEnricher.

 ---